openedx/open-edx-proposals/oeps/architectural-decisions/oep-0058-arch-translations-management.rst

 Translations to a single repository we reduce the number of user groups we will have to manage.

-Connect i18n repository to Transifex via app
+Connect the New Translation Repository to Transifex
 ============================================

 The Transifex webapp accepts configuration files for each Transifex project.
 By